Permutation Decision Trees: Abstract

 \section{Abstract}

 Decision Tree is a well understood Machine Learning model that is based on minimizing impurities in the internal nodes.
 The most common impurity measures are \emph{Shannon entropy} and \emph{Gini impurity}.
 These impurity measures are insensitive to the order of training data and hence the final tree obtained is invariant to any permutation of the data.
-This leads to a serious limitation in modeling data instances that have order dependencies.
-In this work, we propose the use of~\emph{Effort-To-Compress} (ETC) - a complexity measure, for the first time, as an impurity measure.
-Unlike Shannon entropy and Gini impurity, structural impurity based on ETC is able to capture order dependencies in the data, thus obtaining potentially different decision trees for different permutations of the same data instances (\emph{Permutation Decision Trees}).
+This is a limitation in terms of modeling when there are temporal order dependencies between data instances.
+In this research, we propose the adoption of~\emph{Effort-To-Compress} (ETC) - a complexity measure, for the first time, as an alternative impurity measure.
+Unlike Shannon entropy and Gini impurity, structural impurity based on ETC is able to capture order dependencies in the data, thus obtaining potentially different decision trees for different permutations of the same data instances, a concept we term as \emph{Permutation Decision Trees} (PDT).
 We then introduce the notion of {\it Permutation Bagging} achieved using permutation decision trees without the need for random feature selection and sub-sampling.
-We compare the performance of the proposed permutation bagged decision trees with Random Forests.
-Our model does not assume that the data instances are independent and identically distributed.
-Potential applications include scenarios where a temporal order present in the data instances is to be respected.
+We conduct a performance comparison between Permutation Decision Trees and classical decision trees across various real-world datasets, including \emph{Appendicitis}, \emph{Breast Cancer Wisconsin}, \emph{Diabetes Pima Indian}, \emph{Ionosphere}, \emph{Iris}, \emph{Sonar}, and \emph{Wine}.
+Our findings reveal that PDT demonstrates comparable performance to classical decision trees across most datasets.
+Remarkably, in certain instances, PDT even slightly surpasses the performance of classical decision trees.
+In comparing Permutation Bagging with Random Forest, we attain comparable performance to Random Forest models consisting of 50 to 1000 trees, using merely 21 trees.
+This highlights the efficiency and effectiveness of Permutation Bagging in achieving comparable performance outcomes with significantly fewer trees.